lab2023/lab2023.com/source/posts/2014-11-14-how-we-created-bulutfon-animation.md

 ![character with bones](../assets/images/articles/2014-11-14-how-we-created-bulutfon-animation/2014-11-14-how-we-created-bulutfon-animation-objects.JPG)

 ### 6. step is making an animation...
 The most important step is making animation of characters by manipulating bones.
-We were trying to make them plastic and comic, very lifeful and adorable.
+We tried to make them plastic, comic, very lifeful and adorable.
 For making animation more realistic we were using rules, that Walt Disney developed.
 Here is a very short review with the main principles of making animation:

  [Main principles of making animation ](http://www.youtube.com/watch?v=l-KtwW6eptM )